zeller-public/zeller-rn-codechallenge/README.md

 - Keep the codebase modular and well-documented so it’s easy to review.
 - Aim for a production-quality implementation, even though this is a challenge.
 - Feel free to enhance the **user experience** with **smooth interactions** or **transitions** where appropriate.
+- 💡 Consider using `react-native-pager-view` with animations to implement the Admin ↔ Manager swipe.

 ---